alastairwyse/BackPropagationVisualization/README.md

 ##### Links

-For detailed information including an explanation of the backpropagation process see...
+For detailed information including an explanation of the backpropagation process see...<br>
 [http://oraclepermissiongenerator.net/backpropagationvisualization/](http://oraclepermissiongenerator.net/backpropagationvisualization/)